ansys/pymapdl/doc/source/contributing.rst

 integration (CI) testing and verify your changes will work across all supported platforms.

-For code verification, someone from the pyansys developers team will review your code to verify your code meets our our standards.
+For code verification, someone from the PyMAPDL developers team will review your code to verify your code meets our our standards.
 Once approved, if you have write permission you may merge the branch.
 If you don't have write permission, the reviewer or someone else with